 Sun., Oct.
-14th – On this October morning Julene Market reports autumn tones, a faint aroma of wood smoke and golden bronze leaves along the paths in Cooper’s Woods.
+14th – Julene Market reports autumn tones on this October morning, a faint aroma of wood smoke and golden bronze leaves along the paths in Cooper’s Woods.
 A great day for some Put-in-Bay Photography.
 It’s the second day of the Oktoberfest in the Village Park, plus the Verhoff Scholarship Fundraiser perch dinner takes place at the Boardwalk.
 The last weekend for some of the Put-in-Bay Attractions.

-Thurs., Oct 18 – Council meets to rehire Dave Dezeeuw and Doug Knauer to help operate water plant.
-There’s a Chicken paprikash special at Hooligans where Mark Myers is celebrating his birthday with family and friends.
+Thurs., Oct 18 – Council meets to rehire Dave Dezeeuw and Doug Knauer to help operate the water plant.
+There’s a Chicken paprikash special at Hooligans where Mark Myers celebrates his birthday with family and friends.
 The temperature dips below 40 degrees for the first time this fall.

 Fri., Oct.
-19th – The younger students at Put-in-Bay School head to Toledo where they enjoy a play.
-Before coming back to the island, they have lunch at Tony Packo’s, one of Toledo’s famous restaurant.
+19th – The younger students at Put-in-Bay School head to Toledo, where they enjoy a play.
+Before coming back to the island, they have lunch at Tony Packo’s, one of Toledo’s famous restaurants.

 Mon., Oct.
 22nd – Heineman Winery has a crew picking grapes in Barnhill’s vineyard on East Point.
 According to Diane Bianchi, the yield looks pretty good.

 Tues., Oct.
 23rd – It’s come dressed as a nerd day at Put-in-Bay School.
 Mary Myers picks up her mail at the post office shortly before it closes at 5 p.m.
 Uno is the game of choice for the island teens who gathered for Game & Pizza night at the library.
-This informal game night for teens is going to be a monthly event through March.
+This informal game night for teens will be a monthly event through March.

 Mon., Oct.
 29th – Hooligans has its closedown party.
 What a spread!
 No more green and orange until next spring.

 Tues., Oct.
-30th – Dave and Kathy Holscott have friends and coworkers to their Mitchell Rd. home for some delicious chili, Reuben and turkey sliders and dessert in the evening.
-We found out one thing for sure…Kathy really likes cheesecake
+30th – Dave and Kathy Holscott have friends and coworkers to their Mitchell Rd. home for some delicious chili, Reuben, and turkey sliders and dessert in the evening.
+We found out one thing for sure…Kathy likes cheesecake